 The country consists of two main islands, Caissa Superiore (Upper Caisse) and Caissa Inferiore (Lower Caisse), the latter of which has a prominent promontory, ending at Thirty Point.
 The islands are separated by the Shoals of Adze.
 The capital city, located on Upper Caisse, is the city of Bodoni.
 Other cities are Port Clarendon, Garamondo and Cap Em.
 The nearby island of Ova Mata is a Spanish possession.

 San Serriffe is, of course, not real.
 The country was one of the Guardian‘s most elaborate, and most successful April Fool’s pranks, and was ‘revisited’ by the newspaper in 1978, 1980 and 1999.
-One clue to its non-existence are the many references to typography, in its name (‘sans serif’ is a typeface), its shape (a semicolon) and its cities (Bodoni is a the name of a series of typefaces of the ‘serif’ type).
+One clue to its non-existence are the many references to typography, in its name (sans-serif is a letterform without the serif, which is the small line attached to the end of a stroke in a letter or symbol), its shape (a semicolon) and its cities (Bodoni is a the name of a series of typefaces of the serif type).
 An even more obvious clue was that an alternate name for the main island was Hoaxe.

 The idea for San Serriffe came from Philip Davies, then in charge of the Guardian‘s Special Reports department.
 “The Financial Times was always doing special reports on little countries I’d never heard of.
 I was thinking about April Fool’s Day 1977 and I thought: Why don’t we just make a country up?”